 - Hertfordshire Training Centre of the Year 2008

-Wendy has been the recipient of several awards and in March 2010 her book “Soft Furnishings: Professional Results” was published in 2010 and reprinted in 2015.
+Wendy has been the recipient of several awards and in March 2010 her book “Soft Furnishings: Professional Results” was published in 2010.

 Wendy takes great delight in passing on these skills and celebrating the achievements of her staff and students.